mdangermond/geodescriber/README.md

 • It can be made available to text-to-speech engines for section 508 compliance.
 Therefore, it can describe what a map is showing to visually impaired readers.

-• GeoDescriber’s descriptions are useful in online map popups.
+• <b>GeoDescriber's</b> descriptions are useful in online map popups.

-• If a professional writer is used to edit the output, GeoDescriber simplifies their task.
+• If a professional writer is used to edit the output, <b>GeoDescriber</b> simplifies their task.
 They simply edit GeoDescriber’s descriptions to make them their own style.

-• If a professional writer is not used to edit the output, GeoDescriber’s descriptions are already finished and grammatically correct.
+• If a professional writer is not used to edit the output, <b>GeoDescriber's</b> descriptions are already finished and grammatically correct.

-• GeoDescriber is useful in essays, for wikipedia, or wherever technical descriptions of landscapes are required.
+• <b>GeoDescriber</b> is useful in essays, for wikipedia, or wherever technical descriptions of landscapes are required.

-GeoDescriber may be adapted and applied to other physical descriptions, as well as to cultural or economic descriptions.
+<b>GeoDescriber</b> may be adapted and applied to other physical descriptions, as well as to cultural or economic descriptions.

 <br>